USA-RedDragon/jagex-launcher-linux-flatpak/README.md

 ### Nvidia GPU Drivers

-If you are using the Nvidia proprietary drivers, you will need to install the drivers.
+If you are using the Nvidia proprietary driver, you will need to install the 32-bit and 64-bit Flatpack packages for the driver.

 If you're not sure which version of the driver you're on, you can check the `/proc/driver/nvidia/version` file.
 If it doesn't exists, you're probably using the Nouveau drivers.
 If it does exist, here is an example of the output: